btcpayserver/btcpayserver-doc/Support.md

 ### Norman Moore

-> I can assist with BTCPayServer installation on cloud service (Azure or other VPS) or your own server.
-Can also help install WooCommerce Plugin and BTCPayServer Store/App creation.
+> BTCPayServer local or cloud installation (Azure/other VPS).
+Can also help with WooCommerce Plugin configuration and BTCPayServer Store/App creation.

 Contact: support@lightninginabox.co